Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: The gauged non-linear -model

 \subsection{Definitions and properties of the model}

-The dynamical content of the gauged non-linear $\Sigma$-model is given by a $SU(2)$ valued scalar field $U$, which is coupled to an Abelian gauge conection $A$.
+The dynamical content of the gauged non-linear $\Sigma$-model is given by a $SU(2)$ valued scalar field $U$, which is coupled to an Abelian gauge connection $A$ {(see for instance \cite{Callan_Witten,sigma1,sigma2,sigma3} for the relevance of the model)}.
 We can write a classical action for it, in the form

 where the star $\star(\,\cdot\, )$ denotes the Hodge dual operation, and the one-form $\Sigma =U^{-1}DU$ is defined in terms of the gauge covariant derivative $D(\,\cdot\, ) =d(\,\cdot\,) +e\,A\left[ t_{3},\,\cdot\, \right]$.
 The electric charge $e$ can be re-scaled into $\kappa$, which is the only relevant coupling constant of the system.
 The role of the covariant coupling is to enhance the invariance of the neutral $\Sigma$-model under global $SU(2)$ transformations, to include gauge transformations in the direction of the $t_3$ generator.
 This is consistent with the existence of only one neutral pion.